Kirby Tilt 'n' Tumble: Gameplay

 Kirby Tilt 'n' Tumble uses a series of accelerometers to control Kirby.
 The goal of the game is to guide Kirby to the level's goal within the allotted time by tilting the Game Boy in the direction in which the player wishes to move him.
 The game registers a "pop" action when the player quickly jerks the Game Boy, rotating the game toward the user (as if flipping a pancake); doing so will fling Kirby into the air.
 The game revolves around the collection of the numerous stars strewn about the levels.
 To beat the game entirely, the player must collect each level's red star.
-This will unlock the bonus worlds, where they are slightly harder versions, and players start with less time.
+This will unlock the bonus worlds, where there are slightly harder versions, and players start with less time.

 The timer counts down until the player has reached the level's end.
 The player can increase the timer by rolling Kirby over clock tiles, stopping the roulette on the timer, picking up clocks that add ten seconds, or by passing checkpoints.
 When the timer drops below 50 seconds, an alarm sounds, warning the player to hurry up and finish the level, and the music that was previously playing changes to a more fast-paced version.
-If the time limit reaches zero, Kirby will lose a life.
+The player starts with five lives, and will lose one if Kirby loses all of his health from enemy or hazard damage, falls off the level, sinks in quicksand or water, or runs out of time.
+The game ends prematurely when all lives are lost, although the player can continue the game from the beginning of the current stage by selecting "Continue".

 Development

 Kirby Tilt 'n' Tumble started development in April 1999.
 It was originally titled Koro Monkey (Monkey Tilt 'N Tumble) and starred a monkey.
 After discussing with Shigeru Miyamoto, the developers then switched the character to Kirby.
 The game was released in Japan on August 23, 2000.
-It was then released in North America on April 11, 2001.
+It was then released in North America on April 9, 2001.
 It was not released outside Japan and North America.

 Reception

 Kirby Tilt 'n' Tumble received "favorable" reviews according to the review aggregation website GameRankings.
 It debuted at number four by the American market research company NPD TRSTS for the month of April 2001.

 Game Informer wrote that while the game's concept "sounds simple enough, it actually results in one of the most dramatic, high-tension game scenarios seen on any system."
-In Japan, Famitsu gave it a score of 30 out of 40.
+In Japan, four critics from Famitsu gave the game a total score of 30 out of 40.

 It was listed as one of the best games for the Game Boy by Game Informer in 2014.
 Ranking the Kirby games for its 25th anniversary, the USGamer staff ranked it as the worst spin-off game in the series.
 Staff writer Caty McCarthy opined it as "kinda awful", adding that this wasn't one of the enjoyable games in the series released for the Game Boy and Game Boy Advance.

 It was the sixth best selling Game Boy Color game in Japan, with 563,914 copies sold.